Our Eight Core Values

 GROWTH

-- Radical Curiosity – We recognize that when it comes to shaping laws, policies, and systems, few things are certain and even fewer are simple.
-Smart advocacy accounts for a wide variety of viewpoints and requires understanding multiple perspectives.
+RADICAL CURIOSITY – We recognize that when it comes to shaping laws, policies, and systems, few things are certain and even fewer are simple.
+Effective advocacy accounts for a wide variety of viewpoints and requires understanding multiple perspectives.
 We gain that understanding through curiosity, or "filling in the gap between what you know and what you want to know."
 Radical curiosity means we actively and continuously expand what we want to know.

 Interested in reaching hearts and minds?